Managing secrets

 To ssh into a z/OS system, you need to create ssh private and public keys as well as a know_hosts file entry as K8s secrets.

-In a nutshell to produce these secrets, for the experts, generally you need to perform the following steps:
+In a nutshell, for experts and based on the instructions above, you need to perform the following steps to produce these secrets:

 1. Create RSA key pairs and base64-encode them